ceca69ec/bip38/README.md

 * `true` always signify: use the public key of this private key `compressed` (33 bytes).
 * `false` always signify: use the public key of this private key `uncompressed` (65 bytes).

-Obs: the use of uncompressed public keys is deprecated and discourajed.
-For new private keys always chosse the `true` flag.
+Obs: the use of uncompressed public keys is deprecated and discouraged.
+For new private keys always choose the `true` flag.

 ## Normalization